 Painting digitally using a drawing tablet and drawing software ArtRage is easier than it looks, and strangely addictive.
 Using on a graphics tablet or mobile device means that you are not tied to just the office or studio – you can paint anywhere.

 In this tutorial, we'll show you how to create a believable digital portrait using only the pixels on the screen.
-The Surface Pro 3, with its touchscreen and ergonomic stylus is ideal for this workshop, but any touchscreen device would be able to produce similar results – see our pick of the best graphics tablets for a start.
+If you don't already have a suitable touchscreen device, see our pick of the best graphics tablets.

 Painting digitally is pretty much the same as painting with real oils and acrylics, so hopefully the process won’t feel too alien if you come from a fine art background.
 The tutorial helps to show how the screen really does become a canvas before you.